imrohit44/Python-Codebook/README.md

 ## Usage

-Each program is self-contained and can be run directly using a Python interpreter.
-To run a program, navigate to the directory containing the script and execute:
+Each program is self-contained and can be run directly using a Python interpreter.To run a program, navigate to the directory containing the script and execute:

 ```bash
 python program_name.py